 Category: The Parent Journey

-You Got Your Child Into Therapy.
+Your Child Is in Therapy.
 Now What?
-Coordinating Care Without Losing Yourself
+How to Coordinate Care Without Losing Yourself

 You found help for your child.
 Now you’re realizing this is a longer road than you expected, and nobody handed you a map for this part.
 This post is for parents learning to coordinate care, manage the long haul, and take care of themselves in the middle of it all.

-When Should You Get Help for Your Child’s Mental Health?
+When to Get Help for Your Child’s Mental Health: Signs It’s Time to Act

 It’s rarely one moment.
 It’s a slow accumulation of concerns that pile up until you can’t explain them away anymore.
 Here’s how to recognize when it’s time to get your child a therapist, and how to take that first step.